Blog Networks Deindexed – The Aftermath

 If I were Google, a public company driven by shareholders demands for profits, I would want to make sure my visitors were happy with the results they are presented with, so they stick around and can be upsold to adsense results.

 The first headache I have is the SEO industry.
 There are lots of clever people in this community (as well as some people just trying to make a buck).
 I would need to keep them off-balanced so noone gets too close to our secret formula.
 How would I do this?
 How about if I leaked to some community members how it worked?
 And what if I told other community members the exact opposite.
 Wow I would have a couple of groups running around telling their followers contradictory information they got from Google”.
 But who to believe?
-If I am Google I wouldn’t care, because whatever I tell them now will change in a few months anyway.
+If I am Google I wouldn’t care, because whatever I tell them now will

 Once I have this community thoroughly entrenched in debates, I can turn my attention to the people who try to game the system.
 Suppose I open an account with one of the blog networks and checked out how it worked?
 What sites were part of it?
 What if I did this with every blog network?
 What if I set up dozens of accounts with these services?
 What if the people who ran these services had no idea?
 What a load of information I would have to act decisively with networks that have been set up for the sole purpose of gaming the system.
 What if I created further confusion by sending out a notice stating effectively, come clean and you may get off the hook?
 How frightened people would be.